 Batman is a dazzling and sophisticated film.
 Relentlessly enthralling, funny, dark and with Tim Burton scaling operatic heights with the dark psychology of the characters.
 The dark, driven look became one that was copied by numerous comic-book adaptations throughout the 1990s that sought to follow Batmans success, including the likes of tvs The Flash (1990-1) and M.A.N.T.I.S.
 (1995) and films such as Darkman (1990), The Crow (1994) and sequels, The Shadow (1994), Spawn (1997) and Daredevil (2003).

 There were also a number of sequels and offshoots.
 Tim Burton and Michael Keaton returned for Batman Returns (1992), a film that is equally as brilliant as this.
 Unfortunately the reins of the series were then turned over to the incompetent Joel Schumacher who made Batman Forever (1995) and Batman & Robin (1997), the latter being the single worst film of the 1990s.
 There were numerous plans announced for a fifth Batman film, which floundered in development for the better part of a decade before finally emerging as Batman Begins (2005) starring Christian Bale as Batman, which brought respect back to the series.
-This was sequelised as The Dark Knight (2008) featuring Heath Ledger as The Joker, and The Dark Knight Rises (2012), as well as Batman V Superman: Dawn of Justice (2016).
+This was sequelised as The Dark Knight (2008) featuring Heath Ledger as The Joker, and The Dark Knight Rises (2012).
+Batman was subsequently revived starring Ben Affleck in Batman V Superman: Dawn of Justice (2016), Suicide Squad (2016) and Justice League (2017).
 Catwoman (2004) was a further big-screen spinoff of the franchise.
 Also spun off from the big-screen adaptations was the excellent animated series Batman/The Adventures of Batman and Robin (1992-4) and its follow-up The New Batman Adventures (1997-9).
-The animated series spawned nine film spinoffs Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: SubZero (1998), The Batman Superman Movie: Worlds Finest (1998) and Batman: Mystery of the Batwoman (2003), as well as the later DC Universe Original Animated Movies Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016) and Batman: The Killing Joke (2016), the first released to theatres and the others on video/dvd, as well as Batman: Gotham Knight (2008), a compilation of Batman shorts from various anime directors.
-There were three further animated tv series with the futuristic Batman Beyond/Batman of the Future (1999-2001), which also spun off one animated film Batman Beyond: Return of the Joker (2000) and another animated tv series Static Shock (2000-4), as well as the original The Batman (2004-8), which was also spun off into a film with The Batman vs. Dracula (2005); two further animated series Batman: The Brave and the Bold (2008-11), which placed Batman alongside other DC superheroes, and Beware the Batman (2013-4); the live-action tv series Gotham (2014 ), which tells the origin stories of the familiar characters and villains as Bruce Wayne grows up; the animated films Batman Unlimited: Animal Instincts (2015) and Batman Unlimited: Monster Mayhem (2015) spun off from a line of action figures; and the animated Batman: Return of the Caped Crusaders (2016) featuring a return of Adam West and Burt Ward.
-Batman also appears as a character in the superheroic lineup of Justice League/Justice League Unlimited (2001-5), as well as the films Justice League: The New Frontier (2008), Justice League: Crisis on Two Earths (2010), Justice League: Doom (2012), Justice League: The Flashpoint Paradox (2013), Justice League: War (2014), Justice League: Throne of Atlantis (2015), Justice League: Gods and Monsters (2015) and Justice League vs Teen Titans (2016).
+The animated series spawned several film spinoffs Batman: Mask of the Phantasm (1993), the first released to theatres and the others on video/dvd, Batman and Mr Freeze: SubZero (1998), The Batman Superman Movie: Worlds Finest (1998) and Batman: Mystery of the Batwoman (2003), as well as the later DC Universe Original Animated Movies Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017) and Batman: Gotham By Gaslight (2018), as well as Batman: Gotham Knight (2008), a compilation of Batman shorts from various anime directors.
+There were three further animated tv series with the futuristic Batman Beyond/Batman of the Future (1999-2001), which also spun off one animated film Batman Beyond: Return of the Joker (2000) and another animated tv series Static Shock (2000-4), as well as the original The Batman (2004-8), which was also spun off into a film with The Batman vs. Dracula (2005); two further animated series Batman: The Brave and the Bold (2008-11), which placed Batman alongside other DC superheroes, and Beware the Batman (2013-4); the live-action tv series Gotham (2014 ), which tells the origin stories of the familiar characters and villains as Bruce Wayne grows up; Batman turns up as an animated character in The Lego Movie (2014) and gets a whole film to himself in The Lego Batman Movie (2017); the animated films Batman Unlimited: Animal Instincts (2015) and Batman Unlimited: Monster Mayhem (2015) spun off from a line of action figures; the animated Batman: Return of the Caped Crusaders (2016) and Batman vs. Two-Face (2017) featuring a return of Adam West and Burt Ward; and the anime film Batman Ninja (2018).
+Batman also appears as a character in the superheroic lineup of Justice League/Justice League Unlimited (2001-5), as well as the films Justice League: The New Frontier (2008), Justice League: Crisis on Two Earths (2010), Justice League: Doom (2012), Justice League: The Flashpoint Paradox (2013), Justice League: War (2014), Justice League: Throne of Atlantis (2015), Justice League: Gods and Monsters (2015), Justice League vs Teen Titans (2016) and Justice League Dark (2017).
 Birds of Prey (2002) was a further live-action tv series, featuring the women of Batman a paraplegic Batgirl, Cat Womans daughter and Harley Quinn although only lasted for thirteen episodes, while Robin appears as a member of Young Justice (2010-3) and Suicide Squad (2016) features a team-up of DC villains including The Joker and Harley Quinn.
-The Batman-Robin relationship is also excrutiatingly spoofed in the Superhero Speed Dating segment of Movie 43 (2013), while Batman also turns up as an animated character in The Lego Movie (2014).
+The Batman-Robin relationship is also excrutiatingly spoofed in the Superhero Speed Dating segment of Movie 43 (2013).
+Also of interest is Batman & Bill (2017), a documentary about the unacknowledged co-creator of Batman, Bill Finger.
 Earlier screen appearances of Batman occur in the animated The New Adventures of Batman (1977-8) and the DC superhero lineup of SuperFriends (1973-7) and The All New SuperFriends Hour (1977-9).

 Tim Burton would go on to enormously successful career.
 He had previously made the kitsch Pee-Wees Big Adventure (1985) and the bizarre ghost story Beetlejuice (1988) and would go onto direct the likes of the genteel artificial boy fairy-tale Edward Scissorhands (1990); Ed Wood (1994) about the worlds worst director; the alien invasion spoof Mars Attacks!
 (1996); the ghost story Sleepy Hollow (1999); the remake of Planet of the Apes (2001); Big Fish (2003) about an habitual teller of tall tales; Charlie and the Chocolate Factory (2005); the stop-motion animated Gothic Corpse Bride (2005); the musical Sweeney Todd: The Demon Barber of Fleet Street (2007); Alice in Wonderland (2010); the film remake of the tv series Dark Shadows (2012), the stop-motion animated Frankenweenie (2012); the non-genre biopic Big Eyes (2014); and Miss Peregrines Home for Peculiar Children (2016).
 Burton also produced Henry Selicks darkly brilliant puppet fantasies The Nightmare Before Christmas (1993) and James and the Giant Peach (1996); as well as the live-action conte cruel Cabin Boy (1994), the animated 9 (2009), Abraham Lincoln, Vampire Hunter (2012) and Alice Through the Looking Glass (2016).
 The Death of Superman Lives: What Happened?
 (2015) is a fascinating documentary about Burtons failed Superman Lives project.